Desegregation in the United States

 Desegregation is the process of ending the separation of two groups, usually referring to races.
 Desegregation is typically measured by the index of dissimilarity, allowing researchers to determine whether desegregation efforts are having impact on the settlement patterns of various groups.
-This is most commonly used in reference to the United States.
+The term is most commonly used in reference to the United States.
 Desegregation was long a focus of the American civil rights movement, both before and after the US Supreme Court's decision in Brown v.
 Board of Education, particularly desegregation of the school systems and the military.
 Racial integration of society was a closely related goal.

 US military

 Early history

 Starting with King Philip's War in the 17th century, Black and White Americans served together in an integrated environment in the Thirteen Colonies.
 They continued to fight alongside each other in every American war until the War of 1812.
 Black people would not fight in integrated units again until the Korean War.
 Thousands of Black men fought in the new continental navy, on the side of rebellious colonists in the American revolutionary war.
 Their names, accomplishments and total numbers are unknown due to poor record keeping.

 During the American Civil War, Black people enlisted in large numbers.
 They were mostly enslaved African Americans who had escaped the South, though there were many Northern Black unionists as well.
 More than 180,000 Black people served with the Union army and navy during the civil war in segregated units, known as the United States Colored Troops, under the command of White officers.
 They were recorded and are part of the National Park Service's Civil War Soldiers & Sailors System (CWSS).
 Around 18,000 Black people also joined the Union Navy as sailors, who are also part of the CWSS.